kirtibhandari/School_District_Analysis/README.md

     - Average Math scores for new School Summary got reduced by .067 units approximately than original metric values
     - Average Reading scores increased by .047 units approximately, in modified dataset than the one in original.
-    - % Passing Math reduced by .086% , % Passing Reading reduced by 0.290%, % Overall passing reduced by 0.318 % approximately in modified dataset , when compared with original dataset metrics btained upon analysis.
+    - % Passing Math reduced by .086% , % Passing Reading reduced by 0.290%, % Overall passing reduced by 0.318 % approximately in modified dataset , when compared with original dataset metrics obtained upon analysis.

 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?